Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Detailed Analysis

-Invoker / Blacksmith / Warden / Freljord is classified as a Late Game Tank composition in TFT Patch 16.7.
-With a 53.8% win rate and 4.08 average placement, this comp is among the strongest options in the current meta.
+Blacksmith / Warden / Invoker / Freljord is classified as a Late Game Tank composition in TFT Patch 16.10.
+With a 46.2% win rate and 3.62 average placement, this comp requires precise execution to succeed.

 Damage Profile: This composition is very defensiveit prioritizes survival and scaling over early aggression.
 This defensive approach means you may lose some early fights, but you'll have more HP remaining when your comp comes online.